inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/README.md

 9. **Handling Singleton Data**  *[1 Data Output & 1 Custom Function]* <br />
 This section goes through bullet point **1** to bullet point **3** in the Singleton data scenario.
 The Singleton data will be combined back once the Singular NAs has been replaced appropriately with LOCF & LOCB which can then supplied into our approxfun as described in details in the Appendix.

 The **custom function** here takes care of LOCF and LOBF cases for subjectIDs with only one filled in Media or BMI value at that time stamp.

+The **data output** saved is the LOCF and LOBF applied data set to an intermediate data folder.

+10. **Recombine the Singleton and Non-Singleton Data Sets** <br />

+11. **Split the combined data set by the SubjectID** <br />
+We split the data set by subjectID so that we can apply the interpolation function to each of the Subject ID

+12. **Build Custom Function to Handle Interpolation** *[2 Custom Functions]* <br />

+There are two custom functions in this section that allow us to use the approx function (details of the function are in the Appendix) for interpolation for our data set.
+A couple of steps are involved to prepare to apply the approx function.
+- Figuring out the Vectors and its corresponding indexes to interpolate
+- Defining the minimum and maximum values in existing data set to apply LOCF/LOCB to tail missing NAs
+- Using a secondary custom function to merge the outputs of Approxfunction from multiple vectors to a single data frame

+13. **Applies the Custom Interpolation Function to the Split data set** <br />

+This section applies the **split** dataframe into the custom linear interpolation function from above.
+By split data, it means here that we are handling each subjectID spearately using lapply functions.

+14. **Collapse the Split Data Into a Single Data Frame** *[1 Data Output]* <br />

+The split data is recomposed into a Single Data Frame.

+**Appendix** <br />
+The Appendix has **two** primary sections.
+The first section went over a conceptual overview of **Lineaer Interpolation**.
+The second section deals with the *approx linear interpolation function* using two simulated data sets.